So what is Servicing and Hypertuning?

 Our total return rate since we started offering serviced, tuned or repaired mounts is less than 1.5%.

 Extra charges will be incurred, for any work, parts or time required to put the mount back to a workable standard before any tuning is carried out.
 Tuning a mount will only highlight any defect that is already there, or worse still we cannot tune the mount to a better standard of performance.
-If it fails to meet a factory level minimum standard of operation, then reserve the right not to tune it, and you will be offered a full refund less shipping costs.
+We have received a growing number of mounts with undeclared faults.
+If it fails to meet a factory level minimum standard of operation during power-on test, then we reserve the right not to tune it, and you will be offered a full refund less shipping costs.

-All our work is guaranteed for 12 months for servicing and and 24 mounts for tuning.
-For belt drive kits & new fitted bearings it's 24 months.
+All our work is guaranteed for 12 months for servicing/repair and 24 mounts for tuning.
+For belt drive kits & new fitted bearings and lubricant, it's 24 months.
 This applies to all new builds supplied after 1st December 2016, to Build Types 6.3.x and 5.5.x (Bonneville).

 For all Gen 0-2 mounts before this date it 12 months from date of collection (Build Types 6.9.x and 5.9.x Himalaya/SouthDown to 6.5.5/5.7.5 Flat Earth).

-We constantly review our 'control' servicing and Hypertune methodology and none of these mounts have shown any issues or degradation of performance over 18-24 months.
+We constantly review our 'control' servicing and Hypertune methodology and none of these mounts have shown any issues or degradation of performance over the past three years.
 With our enhanced lubrication platform, we are so confident of its sustained operation which is why we can now offer a two year warranty, even with existing bearings (if not found faulty).

 Ok, so what's not covered?